Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 How is lactose intolerance diagnosed?

-Your healthcare provider will ask about your symptoms and when they occur.
-He may also ask about any medical conditions you have.
-Your healthcare provider will also examine you.
+Your healthcare provider will examine you and ask about your symptoms and when they occur.
+Your provider may also ask about any medical conditions you have.
 You may need any of the following tests:

 - A hydrogen breath test measures the amount of hydrogen in your breath.
 You will be asked to drink a liquid with lactose.
 You will then breathe into a balloon-type container.
 High levels of hydrogen are usually present in your breath if your body is not digesting lactose properly.